-Permittees must have a system to objectively measure the performance of their control measures and best management practices or systems of measures and practices.
+Permittees must have a system to objectively measure the performance of their control measures and BMPs or systems of measures and practices.
 This will include using performance metrics prescribed by this Order and measures that will need to be developed by the Permittees.
 While the performance metrics prescribed by this Order are enforceable if not achieved, performance metrics developed by the Permittees will not be enforceable.
-However, failure to implement the “iterative process” when voluntary performance metrics are not achieved will subject the Permittees to enforcement.
+However, failure to implement the Adaptive Managementprocess when voluntary performance metrics are not achieved will subject the Permittees to enforcement.

 An objective assessment of the performance of a program can be quantitative or qualitative.
 A quantitative assessment is one where the differences in outcomes are measured.
 A qualitative assessment is where the differences in outcomes can be perceived but are not or cannot be measured.
 An outcome can be objectively assessed as being better or worse than others, but the difference is not quantified.
 Qualitative assessments are sometimes measured using ordinal ranking systems such as “good”, “better”, “best”; A, B, C; “high”, “medium”, “low”; etc. Ranking systems should always be accompanied by objective definitions that make each category mutually exclusive, readily distinguishable, and repeatable among different observers.